-The Crohn’s & Colitis Foundation does not endorse any specific diet and is providing information for educational purposes.
+The Crohn’s & Colitis Foundation is providing information for educational purposes.
+Diets are listed in alphabetical order, and are not listed in order of preference.
 Do not attempt one of these diets until you discuss a plan with your doctor or registered dietitian.

 A low-FODMAP diet is meant only for short-term use and it may be recommended to help reduce your IBD symptoms.
 Research hasn’t yet shown it to reduce IBD inflammation.

 This diet is rich in fiber and plant-based foods, including olive oil, low-fat dairy, herbs, and spices.
 There is little to no red meat in this diet, while poultry, eggs, cheese, and yogurt are recommended in moderation.

 *For Crohn’s disease patients with mild-to-moderate symptoms, a Mediterranean style diet and the Specific Carbohydrate Diet™ (see below for more detailed description of this diet) appeared to similarly improve symptoms, inflammation, and quality of life over the course of 12 weeks, according to a study published in Gastroenterology and funded by the Crohn’s & Colitis Foundation and the Patient-Centered Outcomes Research Institute (PCORI).